rgwch/Lucinda/lucinda-server/readme.md

  * Edit user.cfg as needed (see below)
  * run java -jar Launcher
  * interact on the console with the program (see below)
- * communicate via [Vert.X distributed EventBus](http://vertx.io/docs/vertx-core/java/#event_bus) with the app.
-The client application can be on the same machine or on a different machine on the same network.
+ * communicate via REST interface

 ## Search terms